 Symbicort contains a combination of budesonide and formoterol.
 Budesonide is a steroid that reduces inflammation in the body.
 Formoterol is a bronchodilator that relaxes muscles in the airways to improve breathing.

-For people with asthma: This medicine is for use only if asthma is severe or is not well-controlled on other long-term asthma medication, such as an inhaled steroid.
-Your doctor may tell you to stop using Symbicort once your asthma is well-controlled.
+For people with asthma: Symbicort is for use only if asthma is severe or is not well-controlled on other long-term asthma medicines.
+Your doctor may tell you to stop using this medicine once your asthma is well-controlled.